puikchan/udacity.data_visualization/README.md

 1. It is easy to note that the female has a much higher survival rate in any age group.
 2. The age group (0-10) shows that the male and female survival rate was about even.
-3. The female age groups above 60 actually showed a significant rise in survival rate.
-However, with the same argument, there were only 3 female passengers with age above 60.
+3. The female age groups above with ages above 60 actually showed a significant rise in survival rate.
+However, with the same argument, there were only 3 female passengers with age over 60.
 It is hard to make such conclusion with low number of passenger counts.

 #### Appendix A: Description of Titanic Dataset